codescrum/rails-template-docker-kubernetes/README.md

 https://goo.gl/yrx3ex
 | http://goo.gl/zFnaaW
 ### CONFIG
-We are using a combined strategy between [secrets](http://guides.rubyonrails.org/4_1_release_notes.html#config-secrets-yml) and [dotenv](https://github.com/bkeepers/dotenv) approaches, you can use a similar approach like Figaro, in fact after almost two years there is still a little discussion about what is the better approach for managing your settings and sensitive information (there is an interesting post from Figaro creator [here](http://www.collectiveidea.com/blog/archives/2013/12/18/the-marriage-of-figaro-and-rails/)).
+We are using a combined strategy between [secrets](http://guides.rubyonrails.org/4_1_release_notes.html#config-secrets-yml) and [dotenv](https://github.com/bkeepers/dotenv) approaches, you can use a similar approach like Figaro, in fact after almost two years there is still a little discussion about what is the best approach for managing your settings and sensitive information (there is an interesting post from Figaro's creator [here](http://www.collectiveidea.com/blog/archives/2013/12/18/the-marriage-of-figaro-and-rails/)).

 Finally, these are our conclusions about the selected approach:

-- Always gitignore your settings files (at least that this does not contain *heteromorphic* and *sensitive* data -  but it would be an odd case)
+- Always gitignore your settings files (at least those that do not contain *heteromorphic* and *sensitive* data -  but it would be an odd case)
 - It is great that our settings can be managed using a rich object support, it give us a convenient way for controlling and structuring our information using a set-based approach, at the end we will have a better strategy for organizing our config data.
-- In order to be compliant with the [config section](http://12factor.net/config) in the [twelve factor app](http://12factor.net/) methodology, we also can use ENV variables whenever necessary. `config/secrets.yml` as other YAML files in Rails is passed first through ERB, this behaviour give us the chance for configuring our ENV settings using dotenv approach which allows to load environment variables from .env into ENV in the configured environments.
+- In order to be compliant with the [config section](http://12factor.net/config) in the [twelve factor app](http://12factor.net/) methodology, we also can use ENV variables whenever necessary. `config/secrets.yml` as other YAML files in Rails is passed first through ERB, this behaviour gives us the chance for configuring our ENV settings using dotenv which allows to load environment variables from `.env` into ENV in the configured environments.
 - Keeping an easy deployment is a priority, and it is clear that using an ENV approach seems to cover this concern, but you can obtain the benefits of an hybrid solution by using a rich object support and ENV approach.
-Our experience has taught us that the sensitive data and the external integration credentials is a real concern for both the staging and production envs (especially for scenarios with limited control as Heroku), however you can manage this responsibility with ease, in your own servers you always can use capistrano (or similar solutions) for automating the remotely settings installation (secrets.yml) for every application server (this process is still missing in this template, but in the future it will be included).
+Our experience has taught us that the sensitive data and the external integration credentials is a real concern for both the staging and production environments (especially for scenarios with limited control as Heroku), however you can manage this responsibility with ease, in your own servers you always can use capistrano (or similar solutions) for automating the remotely settings installation (secrets.yml) for every application server (this process is still missing in this template, but in the future it will be included).
 On the other hand, you also can configure your application so that it’s compliant with Heroku, it is enough by adding a little deployment hack, you can see this at the end of `config/application.rb` file (remember that the secrets file is gitignored).
 - One of the most important thing in our context is the ‘convention over configuration’ fact, and **secrets** is the default approach (and convention) for managing the sensitive info in the Rails community
 - Secure defaults, the new convention has agreed that the `secret_key_base` (used to verify the integrity of signed cookies) will be stored in the **secrets** file, you can see more info [here](http://guides.rubyonrails.org/upgrading_ruby_on_rails.html#config-secrets-yml) and [here](http://stackoverflow.com/questions/25426940/what-is-the-use-of-secret-key-base-in-rails-4)